sagemath/sagewiki_to_gh-2022-10-10/days62.md

 This 4-day workshop will include talks, tutorials, and time spent in small project groups developing Sage code.
 We will focus on various aspects of computational number theory with the dual goals of enhancing the Sage library, and increasing the number of women in the community of Sage developers.

 Online applications '''due May 23rd'''. [[https://docs.google.com/forms/d/113wkQ_s5gWOyNqvMlWYR0-p69rOKuSkJ7o6irnsa8Ug/viewform?usp=send_form|Apply Here.]]
+Participants will receive lodging and most meals as well as limited funding for travel.

 == Projects ==